PAARKAVYB/Inheritance/README.md

 ![output](op1.png)

 ## RESULT:
-Thus C# program to print some messages using hierarchical inheritance is written and executed sucessfully.
+Thus, C# program to print some messages using hierarchical inheritance is written and executed sucCessfully.